PROFESSIONAL STANDARDS: ETHICS & ARBITRATION

 - If the circumstances given involve civil or criminal litigation or are in any proceedings before the Georgia Real Estate Commission or any other state or federal regulatory or administrative agency, the complaint may have to be held in abeyance until these matters have been resolved.

 Please contact Stacie Adkins at 706-736-0429 if you have any questions or to confirm if the Real Estate Professional you have a complaint against is a REALTOR® member which the REALTORS® of Greater Augusta has jurisdiction over.

 Arbitration, a form of alternative dispute resolution, is a legal technique for the resolution of disputes outside the courts.
 The parties to a dispute refer it to one or more persons (the “arbitrators, arbiters or arbitral tribunal), whose decision (the award) they agree to be bound.
 It is a settlement technique in which a third party reviews the case and imposes a decision that is legally binding for both sides.

 A Request for Arbitration must be filed: 1) after the real estate transaction giving rise to the dispute has been completed; 2) within six months after the facts constituting the Arbitration matter could have been known in the exercise of reasonable diligence; 3) by the broker of a real estate agency.

 To find out more about the Ethics and Arbitration process and Code of Ethics from the National Association of REALTORS®, please click here.

-Please review this file to use when completing the Ethics Complaint Form (E1).
+- 2024 Code of Ethics & Standard Practices of the National Association of REALTORS®: Please review this file to use when completing the Ethics Complaint Form (E1).
 Articles in this file are to be cited on the Ethics Complaint Form as possible violations.
 It is not necessary to cite any Standards of Practice, although you may reference these practices in your explanation.